The most successful audit projects are those in which the client and Internal Audit have a constructive working relationship.

-Internal Audit distributes the final report electronically to the unit's operating management, the unit's reporting supervisor, the university Chief Financial Officer, the university Chief Accountant, the university President, the Board of Trustees, and other appropriate members of senior university management.
+Internal Audit distributes the final report electronically to the unit's primary client contact, client’s appropriate campus chancellor or vice president, the Vice President & Chief Financial Officer, the Vice President & General Counsel, the University Controller, the President and the Board of Trustees, and other appropriate members of senior university management.
 This report is primarily for internal university management use.

 Finally, as part of Internal Audit's self-evaluation program, we ask clients to comment on Internal Audit's performance.
 This feedback has proven to be very beneficial to us, and we have made changes in our procedures as a result of clients' suggestions.

 Internal Audit will perform a follow-up review to verify the resolution of the report findings after the expected completion dates.

 The client response letter is reviewed and the actions taken to resolve the audit report findings may be tested to ensure that the desired results were achieved.
 All unresolved findings will be discussed in the follow-up report and reported to the university President.

 The review will conclude with a follow-up report which lists the actions taken by the client to resolve the original report findings.
 Unresolved findings will also appear in the follow-up report and will include a brief description of the finding, the original audit recommendation, the client response, the current condition, and the continued exposure to Indiana University.
 A discussion draft of each report with unresolved findings is circulated to the client before the report is issued.
 The follow-up review results will be circulated to the original report recipients and other University officials as deemed appropriate.

 Internal Audit Annual Report to the Board of Trustees